Canonical Bayesian Linear System Identification: Introduction

-An alternative to these classical identification approaches is Bayesian inference.
-The Bayesian statistical approach can incorporate rich specifications of prior information, and naturally quantifies uncertainty in the learned system and its dynamics given finite data.
-Moreover, as we argue below, Bayesian statistical modeling pairs naturally with state-space models, posing the inference problem directly on a full internal description of the system.
+Bayesian inference offers an alternative to these classical identification approaches by incorporating rich specifications of prior information and naturally quantifying uncertainty in the learned system and its dynamics given finite data.
+As we argue below, Bayesian statistical modeling pairs naturally with state-space models, posing the inference problem directly on a full internal description of the system.
 Bayesian approaches to system identification were first proposed in \cite{Peterka1981BayesianID} and have since evolved significantly \cite{NinnessHenriksen2010BayesMCMC,sarkka2013bayesian}.
 The central idea is to treat model parameters as random variables, whose probability distributions reflect one's state of knowledge about the true model.
-Prior distributions on the parameters are then systematically updated, given a statistical model for the observed data. \cite{sarkka2013bayesian} notably bridged classical state estimation with modern Bayesian methods, while \cite{Svensson2016GPSSM} developed efficient Gaussian process methods suitable for potentially nonlinear state-space models.
+Newly observed data, in combination with a statistical model, are then used to systematically update these prior distributions into posterior distributions.
+Särkkä \cite{sarkka2013bayesian} notably bridges classical state estimation with modern Bayesian methods, while \cite{Svensson2016GPSSM} develops efficient Gaussian process methods suitable for potentially nonlinear state-space models.
 Other Bayesian approaches include particle methods for inferring state-space models from data \cite{Chopin_2013,Kantas_2015, urteaga_2017a, urteaga_2017b}.
 The recent work \cite{Galioto_2020} provides a unifying perspective encompassing various identification approaches, highlighting the flexibility of the Bayesian framework.

 While attractive for these reasons, Bayesian inference of state-space models presents certain fundamental difficulties.
 A central difficulty is the lack of \emph{parameter identifiability}, stemming from the non-uniqueness of the state-space representation.
 Even for \textit{minimal} systems as described in \Cref{sec:equivalences}, an entire equivalence class of models, related by state transformations, yield precisely the same input-output behavior.
 This intrinsic non-uniqueness, reflecting the arbitrary choice of internal state coordinates, makes the estimation of a specific matrix parameter set $(A, B, C, D)$ classically ill-posed.
 Difficulties due to non-identifiability persist in the Bayesian framework.
 As we will demonstrate, non-identifiability yields strongly non-Gaussian and multi-modal posterior distributions that can be extremely difficult to sample.